 Once you’ve added the repository you’ll be able to install the software from it, though I’ve sometimes needed to restart XBMC to see the new plugins.
 That wasn’t so bad, was it?

 If you want to browse, watch and download videos from across the Internet, this is where you should start.
-NaviX is a collection of user-generated playlists that we’ve covered before.
+NaviX is a collection of user-generated playlists.
 You can find pretty much anything here.

 Do you want to watch content from TV networks around the US?
 This is the plugin you’re looking for.
 Featuring streams from NBC, FX, CBS, SyFy, USA Network and more, this plugin gives access to lots of American television content.